hassenius/MicroservicesShop/README.md

 * https://MicroservicesCatalogAPI-URL>/breakstuff/leakMemory

-        This will set off a memory leak within the application, which will over time be visible as increased memory usage.
+        This will set off a memory leak within the application, which will over time be visible as increased memory usage, evenutally crashing the application triggering a Cloud Foundry container restart.